 Education courses (9 credits)

-Natural science courses (15 credits)
+Natural science courses (15-18 credits)

 Expand your knowledge in a specific science discipline.

 NSCI 619 – Physics for Science Educators (3 cr.)
-(Spring 2014)

 Materials and energy transduction for grade 6-12 science teachers, with emphasis on optics, acoustics, and electromagnetism.
 A Science Lab Kit is utilized during this course.

 NSCI 620 – Chemistry for Science Educators (3 cr.)
-(Fall 2013)

 Theoretical and experimental chemistry for grade 6-12 science teachers, with emphasis on water chemistry.
 A Science Lab Kit is utilized during this course.

 NSCI 630 – Spectroscopy for Science Educators (3 cr.)
-(Fall 2014)

 Theory and applications of spectroscopy for grade 6-12 science teachers.
 A Science Lab Kit is utilized during this course.

 - NSCI 640 – Energetics for Science Educators (3 cr.)

 Production and use of energy for grade 6-12 science teachers, with emphasis on chemical and biological systems.
 A Science Lab Kit is utilized during this course.

 NSCI 650 – Pollution and Environmental Biology for Educators (3 cr.)
-(Fall 2014)

 Biological consequences of energy production and consumption for grade 6-12 science teachers.
 A Science Lab Kit is utilized during this course.

 NSCI 660 – Evolutionary Biology for Educators (3 cr.)
-(Summer)

-STAT 511 – Design and Data Analysis for Researchers I (4 cr.)
-(Fall, Summer)
+STAT 511A – Design and Data Analysis for Researchers I (4 cr.)